The-Migus-Group/authentication-panel/oidc-authentication.md

 All tokens, client, and user credentials MUST only be transmitted over TLS.

 ## Client IDs

+An RS SHOULD assign a fixed set of low trust policies to any client identified as annonymous.

 Implementors SHOULD expire client IDs that are kept in server storage to mitigate the potential for a bad actor to fill server storage with unexpired or otherwise useless client IDs.